How do you rank this school among ALL other schools?

 Read articles, wrote out answers to questions I thought I might get asked.

-Applicants were positively impressed by the active involvement of students in the interview process, the research and clinical opportunities available, the overall happiness and satisfaction of current students, the collaborative and supportive environment among peers, and the program's location in Philadelphia.
-Suggestions included maintaining a strong focus on student well-being and ensuring ongoing support for research and funding opportunities.
+Applicants were positively impressed by the active involvement of students in the interview process, the diverse research and clinical opportunities available, the supportive and non-competitive atmosphere among students, and the overall happiness and satisfaction expressed by current students.
+Many also appreciated the program's location in downtown Philadelphia and the welcoming attitude of faculty members.

 The involvement of the students in the interview process -- I was interviewed by two groups of two students as well as two faculty members.